02 Aug Vaccine Passport: The Reality and the Roadblocks

 New York’s Excelsior Pass verifies people’s negative coronavirus test result and if they are fully vaccinated.
 There have been 1M+ downloads—New Yorkers use it to go to Yankee Stadium, Madison Square Garden and other public venues.
 Most businesses require showing state I.D. along with the Excelsior Pass to prevent potential fraud.
 Some airlines have started a digital health pass, the Common Pass, including Lufthansa, Virgin Atlantic and Jet Blue Common Pass, to verify passenger Covid-19 test results before they board flights.

-Opposition the vaccination mandate centers around data privacy
+Opposition to the vaccination mandate centers around data privacy

 “There are a whole lot of valid concerns about how privacy and technology would work with these systems, especially as Silicon Valley does not have a great history delivering technologies that are privacy enhancing,” said Brian Behlendorf, executive director of Linux Foundation Public Health, an open-source, technology-focused organization.
 Others worry that an exclusively digital system would leave some communities behind, especially those who do not have access to smartphones or the internet.